phillipgilligan/port_scanner/README.md

 # port_scanner
-A console port scanner using various libraries to make the text pretty, still a work in progress.
+A console port scanner using various libraries to make the text pretty, project completed for now.